laravel-enso/forms/README.md

 ### Under the Hood
 - a template file is needed in order to generate the form data structure object
-- the `FormBuilder` object has to be used in the back-end (controller) to parse the template, get additional parameters if needed, and build the structure
+- the `Form` object has to be used in the back-end (controller) to parse the template, get additional parameters if needed, and build the structure
+- although in most common scenarios you can give all the required configuration in the template file, the `Form` class has fluent helper functions for setting/overriding most attributes
 - a `VueForm` object needs to be included in the view/page/parent component, taking the form-builder's resulting object as parameter

 ### Installation Steps